opentracing/opentracing.io/content/docs/overview/tracers.md

 Once a `Tracer` instance is obtained, it can be used to manually create `Span`, or pass it to existing instrumentation for frameworks and libraries.

-In order to not force the user to keep around a `Tracer`, the `io.opentracing.util` artifact includes a helper `GlobalTracer` class implementing the `io.opentracing.Tracer` interface, which, as the name implies, acts as as a global instance that can be used from anywhere.
+In order to not force the user to keep around a `Tracer`, the `io.opentracing.util` artifact includes a helper `GlobalTracer` class implementing the `io.opentracing.Tracer` interface, which, as the name implies, acts as a global instance that can be used from anywhere.
 It works by forwarding all operations to another underlying `Tracer`, that will get registered at some future point.

 By default, the underlying `Tracer` is a `no-nop` implementation.